-Degree of participation in decision-making.
-The degree of participation in decisionmaking is widely employed in the literature and often referred to decision-making being either collegial or hierarchical (e.g., Greenwood and Empson 2003; Tolbert and Stern 1991).
+The degree of participation in decision-making is widely employed in the literature and often referred to decision-making being either collegial or hierarchical (e.g., Greenwood and Empson 2003; Tolbert and Stern 1991).
 An organization structure shall be called hierarchical, if few professionals, who are members of an organizational unit, share the effective right to control this unit.
 Conversely, an organization structure shall be called collegial, if many professionals in an organizational unit share the effective right to control this unit.
 The decision-making dimension is concerned with the distribution of control rights within the individual organizational units, not with the number of units or the distribution of control rights among them.